AudioKit/AudioKit/README.md

 RECENT UPDATE NOTES:

-* CSDContinuousManager also contains MidiIn methods which aren't used and probably won't stay in CSDContinuous when we do use them.
+* CSDPropertyManager also contains MidiIn methods which aren't used and probably won't stay in CSDProperty when we do use them.